hacdias/hacdias.com/content/more/index.md

 ## 📡 Feeds {#feeds}

-This website provides Atom and JSON for all individual categories, as well as for the home page, which includes all the latest posts, whether they are writings or photos.
+If you're interested in following my content, there's Atom and JSON feeds available.
+You can choose to either get writings, photos, or both!
 Your feed reader should automatically pick up the feed from the page URL.
 If it doesn't, you can use the following URLs:

 - **Home**: [Atom](/feed.xml), [JSON](/feed.json).
 - **Writings**: [Atom](/writings/feed.xml), [JSON](/writings/feed.json).